- If a child faces their fears, the child will learn that the anxiety reduces naturally on its own over time.

 2. Tell your child that it is okay to be imperfect.

 Often we feel that it is necessary for our children to succeed in sports, school, and performance situations.
 But sometimes we forget that kids need to be kids.
-School becomes driven by grades, not by enjoyment of learning if an 85 is good, but not good enough.
+School becomes driven by grades, not by the enjoyment of learning if an 85 is good, but not good enough.
 This is not to say that striving is not important.
 It is important to encourage your child to work hard but equally important to accept and embrace your child's mistakes and imperfections.
 (Read more about this in The Eyes of the Tornado.)

 3. Focus on the positives.

 Many times, anxious and stressed children can get lost in negative thoughts and self-criticism.
-They may focus on how the glass is half empty instead of half-full and worry about future events.
+They may focus on how the glass is half empty instead of half full and worry about future events.
 The more that you are able to focus on your child's positive attributes and the good aspects of a situation, the more that it will remind your child to focus on the positives.
 (Read more about focusing on the positives in Embracing the Worst.)

 4. Schedule relaxing activities.

 Children need time to relax and be kids.
 Unfortunately, sometimes even fun activities, like sports, can become more about success than they are about fun.
 Instead, it is important to ensure that your child engages in play purely for the sake of fun.
-This may include scheduling time each day for your child to play with toys, play a game, play a sport (without it being competitive), doing yoga, paint, have a tea party, put on a play, or just be silly.
+This may include scheduling time each day for your child to play with toys, play a game, play a sport (without it being competitive), do yoga, paint, have a tea party, put on a play, or just be silly.

 5. Model approach behavior, self-care, and positive thinking.